emqx/emqx-docs/en_US/performance/benchmark.md

 For detailed information on each release, see [Releases](https://github.com/emqx/emqtt-bench/releases).

-Here is how to install `emqtt_bench` on, for example, Ubuntu 20.04:
+For example, here is how to install `emqtt_bench` on Ubuntu 20.04:

 ```bash
 mkdir emqtt_bench && cd emqtt_bench